skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 ---

-Copy the userlist.yaml from the Skyrim Unification Project - Conflict Resolution folder to (your user)\AppData\Local\LOOT\Skyrim Special Edition\.
+Copy the userlist.yaml from the Skyrim Unification Project - Conflict Resolution folder to (your user)\AppData\Local\LOOT\games\Skyrim Special Edition\.

 Sort your mods with the LOOT executable shortcut from MO2.